BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/claims.md

 ### Staking Hook - Delegate Action

-The user delegates their EVMOS tokens to a validator.
+The user delegates their Butane tokens to a validator.
 Once the tokens are staked, the claimable amount corresponding to the delegate action is transferred to the user address:

 1. The user submits a `MsgDelegate`.